(909) 590-5951

 Is the property management company part of the HOA Board of Directors?

-It’s pretty common for community members to assume that the property management company is the one making all the decisions.
+It’s common for community members to assume that the property management company is making all the decisions.
 That’s far from being true.
-The management company’s responsibility is to enforce the community’s policies as set forth by the elected Board of Directors.
-Management receives their direction from the Board of Directors.
+The management company’s responsibility is to enforce the community’s policies set forth by the elected Board of Directors.
+Management receives direction from the Board of Directors.
 The Board of Directors is given the authority to make policies and procedures for the members pursuant to the Association’s legal documents.

-What are the changes in the responsibilities for a HOA property management company since Covid-19?
+What are the changes in the responsibilities of a HOA property management company since Covid-19?

 There have been many changes in the responsibilities of property management companies since the onset of COVID-19.
-Policy changes with the way owners accessed common areas require immediate attention.
+Policy changes in the way owners access common areas require immediate attention.
 There has been a shift in priorities.
 Because of Covid 19, management companies must monitor the Covid-19 guidelines for their communities.
-The regulations resulted in canceling gatherings and the need to develop alternative ways of allowing the gathering of people together by using virtual community spaces to conduct the regular Board of Directors meetings.
+The regulations resulted in canceling gatherings and the need to develop alternative ways of allowing people to gather by using virtual community spaces to conduct the regular Board of Directors meetings.
 Other significant impacts include:

 • Social distancing requirements and disclosures.